Finder Not Responding After Updating to Sonoma [5 Methods]

 Step 3.
 To continue, click "Restart" in the confirmation dialog.

-Your Mac will restart; ideally, the Finder will behave as intended.
+Your Mac will restart, and hopefully, the Finder will function as expected.

 Fix 3.
 Delete the Finder Preferences File

-To resolve the unresponsive problem, we shall use the Finder's preferences.
-However, it is critical to proceed with care since wrong actions may result in data loss or unintended destruction of critical files.
+To resolve the unresponsive problem, we shall use the Finder's preferences with caution, being mindful that wrong actions may result in data loss or unintended destruction of critical files.

-Suppose any crucial data is mistakenly erased or becomes inaccessible during the process.
-We suggest using professional data recovery software like Deep Data Recovery to recover your lost data.
+If any crucial data is mistakenly erased or becomes inaccessible during the process, consider using professional data recovery software like Deep Data Recovery to recover your lost data.

-The advanced Qiling data recovery software can recover permanently deleted files on Mac and recover lost data due to system failure, file deletion, and data corruption.
+Qiling data recovery software can recover deleted files on Mac and restore lost data due to system failure, file deletion, or corruption.

-Both beginners and experts may utilize its easy interface.
-If you've mistakenly lost data while trying to repair Finder, Deep Data Recovery for Mac Pro may help.
-It can recover a variety of file kinds from your Mac's storage, including documents, images, movies, and more.
-Here are the steps you can refer to:
+Deep Data Recovery for Mac Pro offers an easy-to-use interface that can be utilized by both beginners and experts.
+If you've lost data while trying to repair Finder, this tool can help.
+It can recover a variety of file types from your Mac's storage, including documents, images, movies, and more.

 Step 1.
 Search for lost files